User Experience Design Fundamentals

 It's becoming easier and easier to create web sites and mobile apps-- But harder and harder to measure the effectiveness of these applications.
 In Joe Natoli's well-designed course User Experience Design Fundamentals you'll learn how to create effective web sites, mobile sites and mobile applications that encourage conversions and leave users wanting more.

 It's not enough to simply have a web presence -- you must have a web presence that's effective to be successful.
-In this dynamic course Joe will guide you through the critical elements of user experience -- strategy, scope, structure, skeleton and surface.
+In this dynamic course Joe will expand on Jesse James Garrett's pioneering model of the critical elements of user experience -- strategy, scope, structure, skeleton and surface.
 As you learn you'll be able to apply the knowledge Joe teaches in dynamic lab exercises-- and later to your own work as a developer or designer.

 If you're a designer moving into a more complex digital world or a developer who has to occasionally function as a designer as well, this course is for you.
 You'll feel more confident as you make design related decisions about layout, color, information, design and typography after completing this exciting course.

 - Web Developers

 - Business Owners